1944 United States presidential election in Illinois: Turnout

+The total vote in the general election was 4,036,061.
 Both major parties held non-binding state-run preferential primaries on April 11.

 Democratic

 The 1944 Illinois Democratic presidential primary was held on April 11, 1944, in the U.S. state of Illinois as one of the Democratic Party's state primaries ahead of the 1944 presidential election.

 The popular vote was a non-binding "beauty contest".
 Delegates were instead elected by direct votes by congressional district on delegate candidates.

 Republican

 The 1944 Illinois Republican presidential primary was held on April 11, 1944, in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 1944 presidential election.

 The preference vote was a "beauty contest".
 Delegates were instead selected by direct-vote in each congressional districts on delegate candidates.

 Douglas MacArthur won the primary.
 Illinois businessman Riley A. Bender placed second, running as a favorite son.